-Section 720: Navigation Features in the SAMP Area
+Section 720.
+Navigation Features in the Ocean SAMP Area

-720.1 Area Overview
+720.1.
+Area Overview

-- 1. The SAMP area is a 1,467 square mile area of ocean space that is a crossroads between numerous commercial ports, harbors and recreational destinations.
-The SAMP area is surrounded by Narragansett Bay to the north; Long Island Sound to the west; and Buzzards Bay and Vineyard Sound to the east; and the Atlantic Ocean to the south.
-Commercial, military, and government vessels transit through the SAMP area when traveling between locations and ports in Narragansett Bay, Long Island Sound, Buzzards Bay, Vineyard Sound, or more distant ports.
-This section focuses on navigation features located within the SAMP area only, and does not include discussion of those features located within Narragansett Bay or adjacent waters. - 2.
-Vessels passing through the SAMP area to or from Narragansett Bay gain access to the commercial port facilities of Quonset/Davisville and Providence, RI, and Fall River, MA as well as to passenger ferry, cruise ship, and Navy port facilities in Newport and Quonset/Davisville, RI.
-The three entrances to the Bay are the West Passage (between Point Judith and Beavertail Point); the East Passage (between Beavertail Point and Brenton Point); and the mouth of the Sakonnet River (between Sachuest Point and Sakonnet Point); see Figure 1.
-The East Passage offers access to a channel with a depth of about 60 feet (National Ocean Service 2009), and is used by all deep draft vessels and most tug and barge traffic entering and departing Narragansett Bay.
-The West passage is used by some tug and barge traffic along with some large commercial fishing vessels (Scanlon pers. comm., June 17th, 2009).
-The West Passage also serves as a back-up channel for commercial traffic in the event that the East Passage is un-navigable (i.e. after a coastal hazard or other event) (Blount, pers. comm., July, 14th, 2009).
-Traffic into the Sakonnet River consists largely of recreational vessel traffic (Weavers Cove Energy LLC, 2009) and some cruise ship traffic (American Cruise Lines, 2009).
-It is also used as a short-cut by tugs berthed in Fall River, Massachusetts and transiting to and from Buzzards Bay to tow or escort barge traffic through the Bay and the Cape Cod Canal.
+1. The Ocean SAMP area is a 1,467 square mile area of ocean space that is a crossroads for commercial, military, and government vessels traveling between numerous commercial ports, harbors, and recreational destinations.
+The Ocean SAMP area is bordered by Narragansett Bay to the north; Long Island Sound to the west; and Buzzards Bay and Vineyard Sound to the east; and the Atlantic Ocean to the south.
+Commercial, military, and government vessels transit through this area when traveling between locations and ports in Narragansett Bay, Long Island Sound, Buzzards Bay, Vineyard Sound, or more distant ports.
+This section focuses on navigation features located within the Ocean SAMP area only, and does not include discussion of those features located within Narragansett Bay or adjacent waters.

+2. Vessels passing through the Ocean SAMP area to or from Narragansett Bay gain access to the commercial port facilities of Quonset/Davisville and Providence, R.I., and Fall River, Mass., as well as to passenger ferry, cruise ship, and Navy port facilities in Newport and Quonset/Davisville.
+The three entrances to the Bay are the West Passage (between Point Judith and Beavertail Point), the East Passage (between Beavertail Point and Brenton Point), and the mouth of the Sakonnet River (between Sachuest Point and Sakonnet Point); see Figure 7.1.
+The East Passage offers access to a channel with a depth of about 60 feet (NOAA National Ocean Service 2009), and is used by all deep draft vessels and most tug-and-barge traffic entering and departing Narragansett Bay.
+The West Passage is used by some tug-and-barge traffic along with some large commercial fishing vessels (Scanlon pers. comm.).
+The West Passage also serves as a back-up channel for commercial traffic in the event that the East Passage is un-navigable (e.g., after a coastal hazard or other event) (Blount, pers. comm.).
+Traffic into the Sakonnet River consists largely of recreational vessel traffic (Weavers Cove Energy LLC 2009) and some cruise ship traffic (American Cruise Lines 2009).
+It is also used as a shortcut by tugs berthed in Fall River and transiting to and from Buzzards Bay to tow or escort barge traffic through the Bay and the Cape Cod Canal.